Posted on Leave a comment

 Cognitive De-traumatization

-Cognitive Behavioral Therapy – Let’s find alternative ways of thinking to your distorted thoughts.
+Cognitive Behavioral Therapy says: Let’s find alternative ways of thinking to your distorted thoughts.

-Cognitive De-traumatization – No, let’s assume your thoughts are correct.
+Cognitive De-traumatization says: No, let’s assume your thoughts are correct.
 Your thoughts may appear distorted in an healthy environment, but in an abusive environment they make perfect sense.
-In fact not catastrophizing, not having black and white thinking, not personalizing would there be the distorted thoughts.
-Because with an abuser they will often create catastrophes, there is no grey, and all the problems in the world are because of you.
+In fact not catastrophizing, not having black and white thinking, not personalizing would be the distorted thoughts in an abusive environment.
+Because with an abuser, catastrophes are often created out of the blue, there are no shades of grey, and all the problems in the world are because of you.
 Extrapolate this to all the other “distorted” thoughts CBT claims to be distorted.

 Example

-You: This person seemed angry when I made a comment.
+You: This person seemed angry when I made an innocuous comment.

 Helper: Now, what does their reaction make you feel?
 What do you think it says of you?